Jamie228/tmw-011/README.md

 A free online web mapping service.
 The API provides multiple tools such as mapping, geocoding, directions, search, search ahead, static map, traffic, data manager, nominatim, and elevation.

+### Ticketmaster

+An API to obtain details about upcoming concerts, shows and events in Peterborough.

 ## Plugins

 There are a few plugins that enable increased usability on this site, these are listed below: